typetools/guava/README-typetools.md

 (https://github.com/typetools/checker-framework/releases):
  * Change `pom.xml` (in 1 place) and `guava/pom.xml` (in 1 place).
  * Re-build to ensure that typechecking still works:
-   (cd guava && mvn -B package -Dmaven.test.skip=true -Danimal.sniffer.skip=true)
+   (cd guava && ../mvnw -B package -Dmaven.test.skip=true -Danimal.sniffer.skip=true)
  * Commit and push.
  * If a `cf-master` branch exists in this repository, follow the instructions above to merge it into master.